geekau/mediastack-guide/docs/preparation/setting-up-folders.md

-!!! note "This is a note code fence"

-    Select something below:
+!!! note "Select the correct operating system to execute desired commands:"

     FOLDER_FOR_CONFIGS
     FOLDER_FOR_MEDIA